ddaumann/rails_exercises/level_02/blog/README.md

 2. add step definition "Given an article with the title [...] and the content [...]

 3. new migration to add content(text) to article.
 Migrate test and development.

+4. Drive out some more behaviour for the index view: the titles should be links to the articles